 About 15,000 Moslems offered Eid prayers at the London Mosque on Wednesday (14 September) signifying an end to the Moslem holy month of Ramadan.

-About 15,000 Moslems offered Eid prayers at the London Mosque on Wednesday (14 September) signifying an end to the Moslem holy month of Ramadan.
+Background: About 15,000 Moslems offered Eid prayers at the London Mosque on Wednesday (14 September) signifying an end to the Moslem holy month of Ramadan.
 Most of them live in Britain, however the occasion also attracted Moslem tourists.
 During Ramadan, faith is demonstrated by abstaining from food, drink and tobacco from sunrise to sunset.

 SYNOPSIS: The prayers were held at the mosque in London's Regent's Park.
 It was the first time that the mosque had been used for the Eid prayers.
 Built at a cost of about four million pounds sterling (about seven million US dollars), the mosque is now almost complete.